 How Do Bank Deposits Work?

-The type of deposit you make dictates the process.
+The type of deposit you make will dictate the process of your cash getting into an account.

 For example, when you deposit a check, the bank sends a digital image of the check to the payer’s financial institution.
 While large banks usually communicate directly to clear checks, other banks work through a clearinghouse or a third-party intermediary to verify checks.
 The clearinghouse organizes all the deposits coming in and out of a specific bank and ensures all deposits are put in and taken out of the correct accounts.